avantgardefinance/enzyme-bot/README.md

 ## NOTE

 Even if you plan on implementing a trading strategy on an Ethereum vault, you should begin by using a Polygon vault to get familiar with the setup and to do initial testing.
 Next, change the strategy in the `tradeAlgorithmically` function to something that you think will actually make you money.
 Test it and test it some more.
-Once you're comfortable, update all the appropriate environment variables to reflect your mainnet Enzyme Vault and change the bot instantiation at the bottom of `index.ts` by passing it `MAINNET` instead of `POLYGON`.
+Once you're comfortable, update all the appropriate environment variables to reflect your mainnet Enzyme Vault and change the bot instantiation at the bottom of `index.ts` by passing it `ETHEREUM` instead of `POLYGON`.
 Of course, if you are using a Polygon vault then leave the instantiation as is and congrats - you are done!

 ## Change Log